gooood-night/dFLWL-EFO_A-FIRO-decison-support-framework/README.md

 This repository supports the manuscript **Balancing Water Supply and Flood Risk for FIRO by Combining Optimal Hedging and Risk Tolerance-Based Operating Rules**, currently under revision for submission to *Journal of Water Resources Planning and Management*.

-This repository contains the source code, datasets, and documentation for implementing the **dFLWL-EFO** framework, developed to enhance real-time Forecast-Informed Reservoir Operations (FIRO) by integrating optimal hedging policies and risk-tolerance based flood control rules.
+This repository contains the source code, datasets, and documentation for implementing the **dFLWL-EFO** framework, developed to enhance real-time Forecast-Informed Reservoir Operations (FIRO) in flood season by integrating optimal hedging policies and risk-tolerance based flood control rules.
 As a generalizable decision-support tool, dFLWL-EFO allows users to apply the framework to various reservoirs.
 Users can follow the demonstration example of **Folsom Lake** (California) to prepare input data, define parameters and run model simulations.
 More information of the framework should be referred to the munuscript.

 ## Repository Structure